PM-WESTNET/Gestion/README.md

 - open this container's terminal

-        $   docker exec -it gestion-web sh
+        $   docker exec -it gestion-web bash

 - inside (#) go to the html folder